• Skip to primary navigation

 John Meade

-John Meade (PhD, Southern Baptist Theological Seminary) is is an associate professor of Old Testament and a codirector of the Text & Canon Institute at Phoenix Seminary.
+John Meade (PhD, Southern Baptist Theological Seminary) is a professor of Old Testament and a codirector of the Text & Canon Institute at Midwestern Baptist Theological Seminary.
 He is the coauthor of The Biblical Canon Lists from Early Christianity.
-He and his wife, Annie, have four children and are members at Camelback Bible Church.
+He and his wife, Annie, have four children.

 Peter Gurry

-Peter Gurry (PhD, University of Cambridge) is an assistant professor of New Testament and a codirector of the Text & Canon Institute at Phoenix Seminary.
+Peter Gurry (PhD, University of Cambridge) is associate professor of New Testament and a codirector of the Text & Canon Institute at Midwestern Baptist Theological Seminary.
 He is the coeditor of Myths and Mistakes in New Testament Textual Criticism.
-He and his wife, Kris, have six children and are members at Whitton Avenue Bible Church.
+He and his wife, Kris, have six children.

 Host the conference behind the book